 “I am thinking where I am not, therefore I am where I am not thinking . . .
 I am not, where I am the plaything of my thought; I think about what I am where I do not think I am thinking.”
 (Ecrits, 430).

-With everything considered, we now understand the reason why Lacan was against ego psychology where it focused on reinforcing an ego that is “not-whole” (I purposely used the term “not-whole” to allude to Lacan’s later ideas on sexual difference that is inscribed into the way the subject interacts with language; how the subject gets unconsciously split / castrated determines sexual difference).
-The more ego-psychologists enforces the ego which has been alienated from the Other’s desires, the stronger this alienation becomes.
-The ego is the wound / symptom that is created through its relationship with the symbolic Other (i.e. a relationship with what the subject had given up on / repressed).
+With everything considered, we now understand the reason why Lacan was against ego psychology where it focused on reinforcing an ego that is “not-whole” (I purposely used the term “not-whole” to allude to Lacan’s ideas on sexual difference that is inscribed into the way the subject interacts with language; how the subject gets unconsciously split / castrated determines sexual difference).
+The more ego psychologists enforces the ego which has been alienated from the Other, the stronger this alienation becomes.
+Human subjectivity is the wound / symptom that is created through its relationship with the symbolic Other (i.e. a relationship with what the subject had given up on / repressed).
 It is through this wound where we recognize the unconscious mind and our subjectivity of existence.
 You cannot heal this wound.

 “…Desire, a function central to all human experience, is the desire for nothing nameable.
 And at the same time this desire lies at the origin of every variety of animation.
 If being were only what it is, there wouldn’t even be room to talk about it.
 Being comes into existence as an exact function of this lack.” —–Jacques Lacan